 An investigation into the models of leadership, school organization, leadership strategies, and the climate of current educational reform.
 The intent is to develop effective educational change agents.

 An overview of qualitative and quantitative methods of data collection and their application and an introduction to research design.
 Candidates will design their research projects.
-A grade of "B" or better is required to enroll in Internships.

 An advanced look at the integration of technology and instruction, including hypermedia, web page design, and the use of the Internet for instructional purposes.